EjahDil/qa_technical_challenge/README.md

 # Quality Assurance Technical Challenge

-### This repository provides a comprehensive solution to the QA challenge outlined in the QAChallengeTask folder.
+### This repository provides a comprehensive solution to the QA challenge outlined in the QAChallengeTasks folder.
 The challenge included:

 - Visual (UI) Testing: Comparing three interfaces by evaluating the Figma design (expected interface) against the developer's implementation.